Hunter Schafer: Views

-In August 2022, Schafer liked and commented "!!!!!" on an Instagram post that criticized non-binary people who "fought to have trans identities no longer considered a medical condition that requires dysphoria" and who "couldn't stand to let binary trans people be the voice of [the transgender] community," linking their activism to some of the negative legislation targeting the trans community.
-This prompted backlash from some queer fans, with many accusing Schafer of endorsing transmedicalism.
-Commenting on a later Instagram post, Schafer denied being a transmedicalist or holding hatred towards non-binary people, saying that she merely felt there was "an in-balance[sic] in the visibility and space-taken up between non-binary folks and binary trans women (particularly those of color and/or those who have resulted[sic] to sex work as a means of survival) that i think deserves attention/re-evaluation (as far as resources and platforms go) within the LGBTQ+ community".
+In 2022, Schafer liked and commented "!!!!!" on an Instagram post that criticized certain non-binary activists who "fought to have trans identities no longer [be] considered" by the medical world "as a medical condition that requires [gender] dysphoria", and "couldn't stand to let binary trans people be the voice of [the trans] community", linking such activism to U.S. legislation targeting transgender rights.
+This prompted accusations that Schafer had endorsed transmedicalism; she denied this, saying she merely felt there was "an [imbalance] in the visibility and space taken up between non-binary folks and binary trans women (particularly those of color and/or those who have [resorted] to sex work as a means of survival) that [I] think deserves attention/re-evaluation (as far as resources and platforms go) within the LGBTQ+ community".

-On February 27, 2024, Schafer was arrested in New York City while at a Jewish Voice for Peace protest advocating for a ceasefire in the Gaza war.
+On February 27, 2024, Schafer and fifty other people were arrested in New York City while at a Jewish Voice for Peace protest advocating for a ceasefire in the Gaza war.
 The protest was outside 30 Rockefeller Center, intended to disrupt U.S. president Joe Biden's interview for Late Night with Seth Meyers, which was being taped inside.

-Through an eight-minute TikTok video published in February 2025, Schafer criticized the Trump administration and the U.S. Department of State for changing her passport gender marker from female to male without her consent or knowledge.
-She stated the following day that she spoke out because "it's important to just keep track of where things are in our country" and that she felt that "it was a good, necessary point" to share.
-Marcy Rheintgen, believed to be the first person arrested under the Florida's anti-trans bathroom law, describes Schafer as a personal hero who inspired her to challenge the law after Schafer was issued a male passport.